I (Colin, G8TMV) currently live just south of Cambridge

 A page showing information about my Steve Weber, KD1JV designed ATS3B (a low power CW transceiver) which I built from a kit and the hardware and software modifications I've made to it is here.

-I spend some of my amateur radio time helping hew people study for their licence exams, as part of the training the candidates have to do various practical exercises.
-For the Intermediate practical a construction project is required and together with my local Radio Club I produced a suitable kit.
+I have spent some of my amateur radio time helping new people study for their licence exams, as part of the training the candidates have to do various practical exercises.
+For the Intermediate exam a practical was required including a construction project and together with my local Radio Club I produced a suitable kit.
 Information about the Intermediate VFO project is here.
-Unfortunately some of the parts are now getting expensive or difficult to obtain so I have had to retire the VFO kit and will eventually replace it with something else.
+Unfortunately some of the parts were getting expensive or difficult to obtain so I had to retire the VFO kit.

 One more recent project is a system for remotely controlling antennas.
 Some information on the early development is here.